 THE JOHN COOPER SCHOOL LEADERSHIP AWARD

-  Recipients of The John Cooper School Leadership Award that is sponsored by the Dragon Booster Club are selected by the Athletic Department for having demonstrated excellence in leadership, sportsmanship, citizenship, competitive spirit and dedication as a varsity athlete.
-Seniors Cadan Hanson and Alexis Eckerson were each honored with a 2020 Leadership Award.
+Recipients of The John Cooper School Leadership Award, sponsored by the Dragon Booster Club are selected by the Athletic Department for having demonstrated excellence in leadership, sportsmanship, citizenship, competitive spirit and dedication as a varsity athlete.
+Seniors Ben DeLoit and Jenna Braun were each honored with a 2021 Leadership Award.

 Male Leadership Award recipient, Ben DeLoit, is a high honor roll student and a two-sport athlete, excelling on the football and track teams.
 In football, DeLoit was a member of the Leadership Council and was the team’s Dragon Award winner for his spirit and determination.
 DeLoit has committed to play sprint football for The United States Military Academy at West Point in the fall and plans to major in systems engineering.